 But according to Ar.
 Zainuddin interactive façades are a bit too gimmicky for the Indian market and are more relevant within internal spaces.
 The skyline needs to be more conducive for a range of interactive façades, these are relevant for cities of developed countries, he opines.

-Interactive façade connect and communicate with the users based on preferences and environmental conditions, says Ar.
+Interactive façade connects and communicates with the users based on preferences and environmental conditions, says Ar.
 Kumaran.

 In the current times, says Ar.
 Bhole, architectural designs require lighting solutions that have good lighting performance as well as good quality that can minimize the cost and time needed for maintenance.
 Today, designers are not only making the structure innovative but are also using materials that are sustainable.
 Some of the latest variants are Dynamic LED lighting wherein programmable LED luminaires are used in a creative manner to enhance façades.
-Both color-changing, as well as color temperature-changing (warm white to cool white) products, are available.
+Both colour-changing, as well as colour temperature-changing (warm white to cool white) products, are available.
 Being long-lasting, easy to install, and maintenance-free, LED luminaires have become a must-have for every lighting designer.
 Ar.
-Patel talks about an array of façade lighting solutions, including Led Floodlights, Pixel/Point Lights, Interactive Video Sections, Underground LEDs, LED Linear Lights, LED Wall Washers, and more.
+Patel talks about an array of façade lighting solutions, including LED floodlights, Pixel/Point Lights, Interactive Video Sections, Underground LEDs, LED Linear Lights, LED Wall Washers, and more.

 Ar.
 Zainuddin and Ar.
 Krupa Zubin clearly sees the need for better efficiencies in glass with larger sizes and less tinted variety of glass to truly experience the natural quality of the light around.
 They also look forward to self-maintaining façade systems.